janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

            clientSecret: ${KEYCLOAK_CLIENTSECRET}
    ```

 2. Register the plugin in the `packages/backend/src/plugins/catalog.ts` file.
 You can also configure a schedule in this step.
-However there are possible ways of configuration, such as:
+However, there are possible ways of configuration, such as:

    - Configure a schedule inside the `app-config.yaml` file: